rootshellz/Beatporter/README.md

     * `redirect_uri` this is the local listener that is used to intercept the Spotify authentication callback.
         * As described above, the `redirect_uri` needs to be registered verbatim on the [Spotify Developer](https://developer.spotify.com) site.
 Go to the app's dashboard and click _Edit Settings_.
 Then under _Redirect URIs_ paste the value of `redirect_uri` and click _add_.
 Finally, scroll to the bottom of the _Edit Settings_ window and click _Save_.
     * `genres` is a dictionary that maps genre names (which are arbitrary and will be used in playlist names) to Beatport URL components.
-        * The presence of a genre in the dictionary toggles it on (its absense toggles it off)
+        * The presence of a genre in the dictionary toggles it on (its absence toggles it off)
             * Simply comment out (or remove) the line for a genre to stop it from syncing
-        * The URL component comes from the way Beatport structures tehir genre chart URLs.
+        * The URL component comes from the way Beatport structures their genre chart URLs.
             * For example, the Top 100 chart for Trance is at the URL https://www.beatport.com/genre/trance/7/top-100, so the URL component in the dictionary is `trance/7`
         * All known genres and their URL component mapping are included in the example config for easy reference.
             * If you know of other (hidden) genre URLs, please share in an issue or PR.